ArtemBay/discord-stream-selfbot/README.md

 Check this video: https://www.youtube.com/watch?v=YEgFvgg7ZPI

 # How to set image?
-You can check my video or
+You can check my video: https://youtu.be/XHeuwy5gP9k or follow text guide

 1. Go to Discord developers portal https://discord.com/developers
 2. Select any application